 The basic treatment plan for allergies begins with avoiding the allergy-inducing substance, also called an allergen.
 If it turns out to be in the food, then it can be relatively easily avoided by feeding a prescription diet recommended by your vet.
 If she is allergic to something in the air, like pollen, then it becomes more difficult to avoid.
 Allergies cannot be cured, but they can be managed.
 The most common medications used are various steroids and antihistamines.

 If you no longer want to use steroids like Temaril-P, there are options.
-I recommend a consult with a veterinary dermatologist.
+I recommend a consult with a null.
 A dermatologist is best equipped to explore allergy testing, and other treatment options, such as immunosuppressive drugs, or hyposensitization.
 In hyposensitization, tiny amounts of the offending allergens are injected at regular intervals, like a vaccine.
 Allergies are an inappropriate response of the immune system.
 The system thinks the allergens are disease-causing invaders, like bacteria or viruses, and mounts a defense.
 The goal of hyposensitization therapy is to train the immune system to not react to harmless allergens.

 The discharge from your dog’s eyes may be related to the allergies.
 It could also be due to an eye infection, or a syndrome we commonly call dry eye.
 You should definitely have your dog’s eyes examined by your vet, because infections and dry eye can lead to blindness if not treated.
 Until you can visit your vet, keep the eyes — and the area around the eyes — clean.
 The best way to accomplish this is with non-aerosol saline solution from the contact lens section in the drug store.
 Gently wash the eyes out several times a day until you can have them examined by your vet.